TomWright/Whirlpool/README.md

 will have access to the twig object via `$this->twig`.
 A shortcut to display views has also been provided in the form of `$this->displayView($viewName [, array $data = array()]);`.

+### Database Configuration
+In order to use Models you need to have a database connection.
+The credentials for this connection can be set in `config/database.php`.
+An example configuration file can be found at `config/example_database.php`.

 Subdomains
 ----------
 Subdomains can be a useful way to separate logic for different sections of your applications.